Requirements for Admission

 All transcripts must be received prior to the end of the student’s first term of enrollment.
 Until all transcripts are received, a student remains in “non-degree-seeking” status.
 Once the items listed above have been received and reviewed, the student will receive a letter indicating admission status.
 Submission of all materials does not guarantee admission.

-If an applicant is currently on academic suspension or has a cumulative grade point average below 2.0 from another college or university, the applicant must inform their enrollment specialist of his/her status at the previously attended institution(s).
-The applicant's full academic record is reviewed to determine admission status or additional requirements needed for admission.
-If the applicant is not admitted, they may enroll as a non-degree-seeking student.
+If an applicant is currently on academic suspension from another college or university, the applicant must inform the academic advisor of his/her suspension status at the previously attended institution(s).
+The applicant may then apply for admission as a non-degree-seeking student on probation.
+If an applicant is not on academic suspension, but the cumulative grade point average of the transfer work is below 2.00, the applicant’s full academic record is reviewed to determine admission status or additional requirements needed for admission.

-If admitted with a probationary admission status, the student must complete a minimum of 6 semester credits within a minimum of two consecutive terms, beginning with the first available term.
-These credits may be completed through Doane as a non-degree seeking student, or any appropriately accredited college or university.
-After completion of the 6 credits, the applicant's record will be reviewed to determine admission status.
+As a probationary student, he/she must complete a minimum of 12 semester credits within a minimum of four consecutive terms, beginning with the first available term.
+Nine of these credits must be graded.
+These credits may be completed through Doane or any appropriately accredited college or university.
+The courses completed to earn these credits must be approved by the College of Professional Studies Dean.
+After completion of the 12 credits, the applicant’s record will be reviewed to determine admission status.
 Upon full admission, all credits successfully completed during the probationary period may be applied to degree requirements.
 A student is ineligible to receive financial aid as a non-degree-seeking student or as a probationary student.
 Financial aid is not available for the credits taken prior to full admission as a degree-seeking student.

 Incomplete or false information is grounds for denial of admission or subsequent dismissal from the university.